JohnVnek/JohnVnek/README.md

 - Hello, I’m @JohnVnek!
-- I'm a software engineer at XPO and a graduate from Brandeis University-
+- I'm a software engineer at XPO and a graduate from Brandeis University
 - I would love to collaborate on open-source systems development projects
 - You can reach me at johnvnek19@gmail.com!